ThembaMtshelwane/survey/README.md

 # Survey Website

 This is a website used to collect data about people's lifestyle preferences.
-The more people participate the more information we will have about people's hobbies/activities., favourite foods and age.
+The more people participate the more information we will have about people's hobbies/activities., favorite foods and age.

 There are two sections to this site, ie the Survey form and the Survey Results.

+Try it out: [add link]

 ## Survey Form